uclibs/scholar_use_cases/submission/submission_use_cases.md

  <em>Appears to be an OS issue - Windows supports this, OSX doesn't?
 (2015-03-18)</em>

-##Submission 43 - Private with some exceptions
+##Submission 43 - Private with some exceptions # Early Adopter Round 2
 `As a:` repository user

 `I want:` to make my submission private but delegate permission to view my work to certain individuals